ncatlab/nlab-content/pages/1327.md

 </svg>
 =--

 One can also think of this as the top-level structure of the 4th [[oriental]].
-This controls in particular the _pentagon identity_ in the definition of [[monoidal category]], as dicussed there.
+This controls in particular the _pentagon identity_ in the definition of [[monoidal category]], as discussed there.

 * **$K_5$** is the [dual polyhedron](http://en.wikipedia.org/wiki/Dual_polyhedron) to the [triaugmented triangular prism](http://en.wikipedia.org/wiki/Triaugmented_triangular_prism)